 About access control

-Unified Service Desk configuration entities and the underlying User Interface Integration (UII) entities are stored in Dynamics 365, and you can use the Dynamics 365 security model to govern access to both of these entities.
-Dynamics 365 has a robust security model that combines role-based, record-level, and field-level security to define the overall security rights that users have.
+Unified Service Desk configuration entities and the underlying User Interface Integration (UII) entities are stored in Dynamics 365 for Customer Engagement apps, and you can use the Customer Engagement security model to govern access to both of these entities.
+Customer Engagement has a robust security model that combines role-based, record-level, and field-level security to define the overall security rights that users have.
 More information: Security concepts for Microsoft Dynamics CRM

 Unified Service Desk users can be broadly classified into two categories: